centralnicgroup-opensource/rtldev-middleware-perl-sdk-demo/README.md

 # or by filename
 cpanm HEXONET/WebSservice-Hexonet-Connector-1.03.tar.gz

+# or using perl itself
+PERL_MM_USE_DEFAULT=1 perl -MCPAN -e 'install WebService::Hexonet::Connector'
 ```

 NOTE: I got this only working by sudo'ing these commands.
 In case you install by filename, please check the [release overview](https://github.com/hexonet/perl-sdk/releases) for the most current release and use that version instead.